SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of my absolute favorite free San Francisco attractions is the Mission District murals.
 The district has the largest concentration of murals in SF with several hundred on display.

-You will find new murals with each visit as the old ones start to peel or get ruined.
+You will find new, colorful street art with each visit as the old ones start to peel or fade.

 The above mural is just one example of what you will find.
 You will find everything from political themes to memorials for important people in SF's history.